itisaasta/hear-me/README.md

 ### Game Alexa skill
 Objective: Be able to play Duck Duck Goose, Peekaboo, or Marco Polo
 1. Via the Amazon Web Services Console, create a lambda function called gameSkill in python or Node.JS
+    - For Role, select "Create new role from template(s)" and enter "alexaSkill" for Role Name and from Policy templates list, select "Simple Microservice permissions"
+    - Under "Designer->add triggers" select "Alexa Skills Kit"
 2. Via the Amazon Developer Portal, create a skill called kidsGames
     - Intents
         - DuckDuckGooseIntent